soverenio/docs/docs/administration/troubleshooting-agent.md

 ```

 !!! info "Those commands provide a very basic consistency check that all's good with you Soveren Agent setup"
-    Please share the output of those commands in the beginning of any new conversation with out customer success team.
+    Please share the output of those commands in the beginning of any new conversation with our customer success team.

 ## Verifying individual components